SJ X40: Refurbishment

 X40 trainsets will be refurbished in 2024–2028 by Finnish VR FleetCare in Oulu and Pieksämäki.
 This refurbishment will modernise the double-deckers so that they can last for about 15 more years.
 The seats will be refurbished and get new fabric to make cleaning easier.
 The train sets will also get new lighting and an update of the passenger information system.
 The trains will be repainted.
 The 1st class compartment will be more comfortable but will retain its 2+2 seating, some of the four groups with tables will be removed to allow for more seats with sitting together and fewer with sitting opposite each other.
 It has not yet been decided whether coffee/vending machines will be reintroduced on the trains, something that was previously available on board.

 The 27 X40 trainsets with three carriages (X40-3) will be refurbished between 2024 and 2028.
-SJ has an option to rebuild the 15 (or 16?)
-X40 trainsets with two carriages (X40-2).
+SJ has an option to rebuild the 15 X40 trainsets with two carriages (X40-2).